ELIC - Executive Life - California

 - The typical Executive Life muni-GIC worked as follows: (p68)

-example, the model laws on reinsurance do not address many of the serious problems with reinsurance described in this report.
+- In addition to the shortcomings noted by GAO, NAIC’s accreditation program suffers from other problems in connection with the required model laws.
+For example, the model laws on reinsurance do not address many of the serious problems with reinsurance described in this report.
 Equally serious, as described in Chapter 3, the required model law on holding company systems contains several loopholes that could allow a parent holding company to shift assets among its subsidiaries, obscuring the true net worth of insurer subsidiaries in a manner similar to the abusive interaffiliate transactions that were implicated in the downfall of Baldwin-United and Executive Life of California.
 Moreover, NAIC’s proposal for improving state guaranty funds does not address any of the market and regulatory disincentives in the current system.
 The latter issue is describrf in the following sections. (p76-77)

-1992 - California GOV - State Solvency Regulation of Property-Casualty and Life Insurance Companies - 144p
+1992 - GOV (California) - State Solvency Regulation of Property-Casualty and Life Insurance Companies - 144p